Written by jamie#9248

 If Klee leaves the field during the duration of Sparks ‘n’ Splash, her departure triggers an explosion that deals 555% of her ATK as AoE Pyro DMG.

-Practically, this is significant as it allows Klee to be fully realised as both debuff support and sub dps with huge burst potential.
-As a carry, this is also a strict dps increase when proc’d shortly before burst expiration, and also allows more versatility as previously she loses damage when switching early.
-This burst has a higher than normal elemental application gauge at 2B.
-As great as this is, especially in conjunction with C2, is it only within reach of heavy spenders.
+Practically, this is significant as it allows Klee to be fully realised as both a debuff support and a Sub DPS with huge a Burst potential.
+As an on-field DPS, this is also a strict DPS increase when triggered shortly before the Burst expiration, and allows more versatility as previously she loses damage when switching early.
+This Burst has a higher-than-normal Elemental application gauge at 2B.
+As great as this is, especially in conjunction with C2, is it only within the reach of heavy spenders.